Amy Traverso’s 5 Secrets for Perfect Apple Crisp

 Apples are an incredibly diverse bunch — just think of the difference between a Granny Smith and a Gala.
 Apple flavors run the gamut between tart and vegetal to honey-sweet and spiced, and like the hues of a rainbow, they enhance and complement one another.
 So when you’re making your next crisp, try using at least two different kinds, preferably three or even four.
 On a related note …

-Tip 2: Don’t forget apple texture
+Tip 2: Don’t forget the apple texture

-McIntosh apples are absolutely delicious, but when exposed to heat they break down in mere minutes.
+McIntosh apples are absolutely delicious, but when exposed to heat, they break down in mere minutes.
 While this makes them perfect for applesauce, it’s not ideal for apple crisp.
 Firmer apples — such as Pink Lady, Northern Spy, Baldwin, Jazz, Honeycrisp, Granny Smith, Golden Delicious, and Rome — are the better picks.
 I do, however, like to throw a couple of tender McIntosh, Empire, or Macoun apples into my crisps, both for their flavor and because they create a nice sauce in which the firmer slices are suspended.
 It’s the perfect combination of textures!

 Tip 4: There’s more to apple crisp than oats

 The classic oat-topped apple crisp is a wonderful thing.
 Scented with cinnamon, enriched with butter — what’s not to love?
-But there are other kinds of apple crisp to explore too.
+But there are other kinds of apple crisp to explore, too.
 My grandma’s apple crisp was adapted from a recipe in the November 1945 issue of Country Gentleman, and its topping has a texture that’s like a cross between a biscuit and a sugar cookie.
 It’s unexpected, and it’s heavenly.
-(It’s also easy to make with gluten-free flour substitutes).
+(It’s also easy to make with gluten-free flour substitutes.)

 Tip 4: Shaggy toppings are best